Kataane/SvgPointsToPath/README.md

 ## 📝 License
 [The MIT License (MIT)](https://mit-license.org/)

-Made with love by TwoChisel 💜
+Made with love by Kataane 💜